-On no account should a child come to school with medicine if he/she is unwell.
+On no account should a child come to school with medicine if they are unwell.
 Parents may call into the school and administer medicine to their child, or they may request that a member of school staff administers the medicine.
-If a pupil refuses their medication, they should not be forced, the school will contact the parent/guardian and if necessary the emergency services.
+If a pupil refuses their medication, they should not be forced, the school will contact the parent/guardian and if necessary, the emergency services.
 Pupils should not bring any medication to school for self-administration.

-The school will keep a small stock of paracetamol, ibuprofen and antihistamine, for administration with a parental consent form, for symptoms that arise during the school day.
+The school will keep a small stock of paracetamol for administration with parental consent (template B or gained at the time of administration) for symptoms that arise during the school day.
 All other medication must be supplied by the parent/guardian in the original pharmacist's container clearly labelled and include details of possible side effects e.g. manufacturer's instructions and/or patient information leaflet (PIL).
-Medicines must be delivered to the School Office with the appropriate consent form Template C and/or C1 (Appendix 2).
-The school will inform the parent/guardian of the time and dose of any medication administered at the end of each day when the medicine is collected from the office
+Medicines must be delivered to the school office with the appropriate consent form Template C and/or C1.
+The school will inform the parent/guardian of the time and dose of any medication administered at the end of each day in writing i.e. e-mail.